 Read more about EV incentives and rebates across Canada

-Charging-as-a-service providers — like 7Gen, InCharge, PowerOn in Ontario or Cleo in Quebec, allow the high capital costs of charging infrastructure to be translated into operating costs, resulting in a single monthly fee.
+Charging-as-a-service providers — like 7Gen, InCharge, or PowerOn in Ontario, allow the high capital costs of charging infrastructure to be translated into operating costs, resulting in a single monthly fee.
 Often, an automaker’s fleet financing division or leasing company can provide this service as well.

 Look at what role public charging networks can play for fleet organizations, in the next topic.
 Don’t forget to Save progress.